marcelofinamorvieira/vercel-lambda-dato-image-optimization/README.md

 - Log the entire webhook payload
 - Return a confirmation response to DatoCMS

+## TypeScript Benefits

+This project uses TypeScript for:
+- Type-safe API endpoints with Next.js
+- Better developer experience with autocompletion
+- More robust error handling
+- Better maintainability with clearly defined interfaces

 ## Customization

-You can modify `lambdafunction.js` to process the webhook data according to your needs, such as:
+You can modify `api/webhook.ts` to process the webhook data according to your needs, such as:
 - Sending notifications
 - Triggering builds
 - Updating external services